Skip to Content

 ➳ Find the best hotel deals in Gdansk with TripAdvisor

-☘ The best discounted outdoor gear (outlet) at REI.com
+❖ Get the best car rental deals with DiscoverCars☘ The best discounted outdoor gear (outlet) at REI.com

-$ I withdraw money without hidden fees and avoid exchange rates with Wise (you’ll get a free card on top)
+✎ Never leave without travel insurance.
+I get mine at HeyMondo.
+It’s easy to set up, cheap, and reliable.$ I withdraw money without hidden fees and avoid exchange rates with Wise (you’ll get a free card on top)

 1. Sopot

-Sopot is the exclusive and most famous beach resort of the Polish Baltic coast.
-As the resort has never been destroyed by the bombings of the Second World War (not as Gdansk which has been entirely destroyed), its original architecture is still well preserved.
+As the resort has never been destroyed by the bombings of the Second World War (not as Gdansk, which has been destroyed), its original architecture is still well preserved.

-Sopot has a century of history when it comes to wellness and spa tourism.
-The health benefits of its coveted mineral fountains are well known and thus even famous personalities like Fidel Castro, Marlene Dietrich or even Adolf Hitler stayed in the grand hotels of Sopot.
+The health benefits of its coveted mineral fountains are well known, and thus, even famous personalities like Fidel Castro, Marlene Dietrich, or even Adolf Hitler stayed in the grand hotels of Sopot.

-The main attraction of Sopot is the wooden pier which is the longest in entire Europe (entrance fee is about 2€ in summer).
-There’s a lovely bar at the end of the pier and you’ll enjoy fabulous views on the Baltic coast, Sopot’s legendary Grand Hotel and Hel peninsula.
+There’s a lovely bar at the end of the pier, and you’ll enjoy fabulous views on the Baltic coast, Sopot’s legendary Grand Hotel, and Hel peninsula.

 The main pedestrian street Monte Cassino is the place to be seen and obviously for people watching.
 It’s filled with numerous terraces and shops, the most famous building being the Crooked House.

-Sopot is also a great place to indulge in Polish food and I highly recommend Sztuczka Bistro which serves traditional Polish cuisine with a modern touch.
-The watermelon salad and ceviche with local cod were heavens!
+Sopot is also a great place to indulge in the best Polish food you must try, and I highly recommend Sztuczka Bistro, which serves traditional Polish cuisine with a modern touch.

 Buy here your rail tickets from Gdansk to Sopot